 • Only re-enter the building once the “all clear” is given by emergency personnel.

-Emergency Management staff will be onsite during all fire drills to ensure proper evacuation procedures are being followed.
+Emergency Managemnet staff will oversee all fire drills to ensure that everyone follows proper evacuation procedures.